embeddr/unity-cart-return/doc/design.md

 	- Intention is simply to make it easier to pick up carts as speed increases.
 	- Magnetic effect should require line-of-sight between the two carts.
 	- Also should probably only apply to the free cart, not the player's stack.
-- **Green: Nudge/Boost carts**
+- **Green: Slide carts**
     - Intention is to give the player a consumable up/down boost that applies to the entire stack of players carts in order to allow escaping challenging scenarios or reach a cart or return corral that would otherwise be too far.

 **How do these effects play out over time?**
-- Each green cart provides one nudge consumable.
+- Each green cart provides one slide consumable.
-- Each red cart provides two seconds of magnetism, also consumable.
+- Each red cart provides two seconds of magnetism, which is enabled manually by holding a button
-	- TBD if this will burn out the entire accumulated duration, or just two seconds.
 - Each blue cart immediately slows the scroll speed down when returned.

-### Cart Color Combos
-- In general, turning in more carts should increase the benefit to the player
-- To encourage more selective cart colleciton, collecting carts of the same color consecutively may award a X% bonus relative to collecting the same carts in mixed order.
-	- Having second thoughts on this - I don't know that this complexity brings much value.

-### Point Collection
-- Points are collected at a base rate of 10 points per second times a multiplier (default 1.0)
-- Each extra cart the player has in his/her stack awards a X% multiplier increase
-- Returning carts provides bulk bonus points

 ---

 ## Procedural Generation